dd32/td-gh-ex/readme.txt

 Requires at least: 5.4
 Tested up to: 5.4
 Requires PHP: 5.6
-License: GPLv2
+License: GPLv2 or later
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 Description: Arbutus is a minimalist photography theme that transforms your site into a visually stimulating canvas of cleanly layered images and content.

 == Description ==